MineRobot: An Actuator-Centered Kinematic Modeling and Solving Framework for Underground Mining Robots: Experiments and Results

 The experimental results demonstrate that our forward kinematics algorithm is highly efficient.
 For the most complex robot, TCCHS, the computation time is approximately 1~ms when all actuators are active, which meets the requirements for real-time applications.
 Conventional methods formulate one closed-loop constraint equation per actuator, yielding a coupled nonlinear system that scales with the total number of actuators.
 This system must be solved in full, regardless of actuator activity.
 By exploiting the independence of ITEPs, our approach decouples the problem and achieves linear scalability---the computational cost scales linearly with the number of active actuators.
 According to the procedure of Algorithm~\ref{algo:3}, the total execution time \( t \) can be approximated as

 where \( a \), \( b \), \( c \), and \( d \) denote the number of active actuators of each ITEP type, and \( t_A \), \( t_B \), \( t_C \), and \( t_D \) represent the average time required to solve each type, including both numerical root-finding and auxiliary overhead.
 We perform a linear regression using the values of \( a \), \( b \), \( c \), and \( d \) from each experimental case to fit the execution time \( t \).
-The resulting coefficients are \( t_A = 0.0025 \)~ms, \( t_B = 0.0022 \)~ms, \( t_C = 0.1850 \)~ms, and \( t_D = 0.2396 \)~ms. Using these coefficients, the predicted execution times closely match the measured values, achieving a coefficient of determination \( R^2 = 0.9936 \) and a root mean squared error (RMSE) of 0.02948~ms, supporting the scalability of our algorithm.
-As shown in the figure on the right, the scatter plot compares the measured execution times and the predicted values (orange dots), along with the 45-degree reference line (blue).
-The close alignment of the points with the diagonal indicates excellent agreement between prediction and measurement.
+The resulting coefficients are \( t_A = 0.0025 \)~ms, \( t_B = 0.0022 \)~ms, \( t_C = 0.1850 \)~ms, and \( t_D = 0.2396 \)~ms. Using these coefficients, the predicted execution times closely match the measured values, achieving a coefficient of determination \(R^2 = 0.9936\) and a root mean squared error (RMSE) of 0.02948~ms. Figure~\ref{fig:fk-runtime-regression} compares the measured FK runtimes with the values predicted by the linear model; the close alignment with the 45-degree reference line supports the scalability analysis of the FK solver.